preprocess-sh/rust-testrunner/README.md

 This repository contains the source of the function used to test the user's code against the testsuite.

 ## Which languages does it support?
-Preprocess is currently supporting code challenges based on Rust, C, C++, C#, Go, Python and PHP.
+Preprocess is currently supporting code challenges based on C, C++, Go, Python, PHP, Ruby and Rust.
 Support is planned for the following languages:
-- Erlang
 - Haskell
 - Julia
 - Lisp
 - Perl
 - R
-- Ruby

 ## How does the client know when the tests are complete?
 There is a separate function with the responsibilty of managing a queue of test tasks, that will then invoke the actual testrunner for the language that the user's code is written in.